Chart Color Schemes

 An assessment of population growth drivers in Rossmore reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates, the Rossmore (NSW) statistical area (Lv2)'s population is estimated at around 2,723 as of Nov 2025.
-This reflects an increase of 482 people (21.5%) since the 2021 Census, which reported a population of 2,241 people.
-The change is inferred from the resident population of 2,102, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 166 persons per square kilometer.
-The Rossmore (NSW) (SA2)'s 21.5% growth since the 2021 census exceeded the state's 7.6%, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration, contributing approximately 83.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the suburb of Rossmore (NSW) had an estimated population of around 2,789 as of Feb 2026.
+This reflects a growth of 548 people since the 2021 Census, which reported a population of 2,241.
+The increase is inferred from AreaSearch's estimate of 2,102 residents in Jun 2024, following examination of ABS ERP data and address validation since the Census date.
+This results in a population density ratio of 170 persons per square kilometer.
+Rossmore's growth rate of 24.5% since the 2021 census exceeded the state average of 7.8%.
+Population growth was primarily driven by interstate migration, contributing approximately 83.0% of overall gains.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, exceptional growth, placing it in the top 10 percent of national areas, is predicted over this period with the area expected to grow by 8,200 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 325.5% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where data is not available, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+According to these projections, the suburb is predicted to grow exceptionally, placing it in the top 10 percent nationally, with an expected increase of 8,183 persons to 2041, reflecting a total increase of 314.8% over the 17 years.

 Frequently Asked Questions - Population